thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

 ```
 The [query](http://us3.php.net/manual/en/pdo.query.php) method on the PDO object accepts the sql query as its only parameter.
 By default it returns an instance of [PDOStatement](http://us3.php.net/manual/en/class.pdostatement.php) if successful or FALSE if not.
-This can be changed my modifiying the error mode for the connection.
+This can be changed my modifying the error mode for the connection.
 This will be explained further in the Handling Errors section.

 ## Fetching Data